iainctduncan/papers/source/conclusion.rst

 I have created a low-level interface object for working with the Live API, **live-api**, and an accompanying Max subpatch (provided with S4M), which together provide the functions **send-path** and **call**, to which LOM paths can be passed.
-Building on this, adding specific functions to accomplish various tasks with the Live API requires minimal code:
+Adding functions to accomplish various tasks with the Live API requires minimal code, as shown in the example below:

 .. code:: Scheme